 But all the talk about free throws can boil down to one simple stat: In 15-v-2 upsets, No. 15 seeds won by an average of 5.9 points, and hit an average of 5.5 more free throws.

-It’s one of the most hypothesized theories for why smaller teams pull off major upsets in the NCAA tournament: They’re simply more experienced.
+It’s one of the most hypothesized theories for why worse-seeded teams pull off major upsets in the NCAA tournament: They’re simply more experienced.

 And in the case of 15-v-2 upsets, the theory proves true.

 To examine this, we took the level of experience for each player (one for freshman, two for sophomore, etc.) and multiplied it by the minutes that player played in the game.
 For example, since there are 200 total minutes in a regulation game (40 minutes each for five players), a team composed of all seniors would have a score of 800, while a team of all freshman would have a score of 200.

 Through seven of these games (full stats were not available for Richmond vs. Syracuse), the No. 15 seeds had an average score of 616.9, while the No. 2 seeds’ score was 565.4.

 |Arizona-Santa Clara||SCAR-Coppin St||Iowa St-Hampton||Missouri-Norfolk St||Duke-Lehigh||Georgetown-FGCU||MSU-MTSU|

 While raw talent is always a necessity, in high-pressure situations, nothing is more valuable than a player with plenty of minutes under his belt.

 Here’s one where popular opinion may prove false.
 Upsets come at the hand of hot sharpshooters, right?
 Not in these cases.